 - Electronic stability control

 Does the Audi R8 qualify for auto insurance discounts?

 Your vehicle may be eligible for various auto insurance discounts depending on which provider you choose.
-However, the exact discounts you receive may vary depending on location, provider, options, and other factors.
-Here are a few that should apply to the Audi R8:
+However, the exact discounts you receive will vary depending on location, provider, options, and other factors.
+Here are a few that could apply to the Audi R8:

 - New car discount

 - Anti-lock brake discount